rascode/rascode/README.md

 ### 👋🏽  Fellow Devz -

-My name is "Rascode" and I'm a fullstack / web3 developer.
+My name is "Rascode" and I'm a Fullstack / Web3 enthusiast + developer.

 Currently I'm working on:
 1. My Client facing IT business website